 It will be highly beneficial in helping combat the repetitive physical stress from your work.

-Strength training is a specific type of resistance training focused on progressively increasing the weight or resistance to build muscle, strength and power.
+Strength training is a type of resistance training that focuses more on building raw strength and muscle power.

-Structured strength training outside work can significantly enhance overall muscle development and capacity, making physically demanding tasks easier and reducing fatigue and injury risk.
+Structured strength training outside work can significantly help you lift heavier, and build overall muscle development and capacity, making physically demanding tasks easier and reducing fatigue and injury risk from sudden heavy loads.

-A study shows that strength training effectively reduces pain in critical areas like the lower back and shoulders, especially when combined with stretching and non-specific exercises (e.g. cycling or pilates) that support flexibility and endurance.
+Similar to resistance training, this study shows how strength training effectively reduces pain in critical areas like the lower back and shoulders, especially when combined with stretching and non-specific exercises (e.g. cycling or pilates) that support flexibility and endurance.

 What is Aerobic training, and why is it essential for tradies

-Aerobic training, also known as cardio, involves exercises that increase your heart rate for an extended period.
+Aerobic training, also known as cardio, involves exercises at a steady pace, that increase your heart rate for an extended period.

-Some simple examples are running, cycling, or swimming.
+Some simple examples are running, cycling, or swimming as they can all be done at low to moderate intensity.

 Aerobic training is essential for cardiovascular health.